-This service must be started for Zen to run.
-The Status column shows whether the service is running.
-The Startup column shows whether the service is set to start automatically or start manually.
+This service must be running.
+The Status column shows when the service is running.
+The Startup column shows whether the service is set to start automatically or manually.

 3. If a service is not started, right-click it, then click Start.